melvinquick/windows-setup-script/README.md

 ## To-Do List

-- Caskaydia Cove Font :construction:

-  - Get all Windows Compatible Sets of Caskaydia Cove Nerd Font installed :white_check_mark:
-  - Set default font in PowerShell to Caskaydia Cove Nerd Font :x:
+- Caskaydia Cove Font Install :x:
+  - Currently unable to get the font installed via PowerShell, so I've left instructions at the end of the script for the user to do it themselves!
 - Chocolatey :white_check_mark:

-  - Add section for installing Chocolatey
+- Configs :white_check_mark:
+- Information For User :white_check_mark:
 - PowerShell :white_check_mark:

-  - Add check for PowerShell Config Directory Path and create it if it doesn't exist
-  - Add a way to refresh the environment when needed for Winget and Git pickup
-  - Add exit command at end to get out of nested PowerShell

 - Scoop :white_check_mark:

-  - Add a check to see if scoop is installed already

-- Winget :white_check_mark:

-  - Add a check to see if Winget is installed already

-- Information For User :construction:

-  - Add Write-Host commands for each new section so that the user knows where they're at in the script :white_check_mark:
-  - Suppress output of useless information (i.e. winget saying that it's not recognized juct because I ran winget -v to check to see if it was installed or not) :x: